The SDTC difference – our attitude in working with clients.

-An important difference between SDTC and other trust companies/departments is our attitude in working with our clients.
-SDTC normally fulfills a fiduciary role as a trustee, co-trustee, "delegated" trustee or "directed" trustee working with one or more family members and/or family advisors (i.e., investment managers, CPA's, attorneys, insurance advisors, financial consultants and planners, etc.).
+SDTC normally fulfills a fiduciary role as co-trustee, “delegated” trustee or “directed” trustee working with one or more family members and/or family advisors (i.e., investment managers, CPA’s, attorneys, insurance advisors, financial consultants and planners, etc.).
 SDTC seeks to ensure that all of the individuals involved in the administration and management of the trust, complement each other and provide for the beneficiaries in consideration of their needs.

 Many times, a corporate fiduciary will demand or eventually seek total control in carrying out the trustee functions; this is not the case with SDTC.
 Our objective is not for the individuals, advisors or co-trustees to lose control but rather to gain more control and to be able to execute their roles without being burdened by the trust administration functions.
 The creation of a newly drafted South Dakota trust or the movement of an existing trust to South Dakota requires not only the trust to be administered in South Dakota, but also special expertise in tax, accounting, non-financial asset management, South Dakota law and other areas, all of which SDTC provides.